 Commercial property insurance, also known commonly as commercial building insurance is a policy designed to cover any form of building that is used for work or monetary gain.

-A commercial premises policy can also be tailored to cover things such as contents insurance, various liability insurance and much much more.
+A commercial premises policy can also be tailored to cover things such as contents, various liabilities and much more.

 What is covered?

 As a basic policy, you can expect to benefit from buildings cover that will cover the cost to repair such as replace walls, fixtures and fittings or in extreme cases, complete rebuild costs.

 As part of your policy, you may wish to consider some of the below insurance covers.

 Business contents insurance is more for those who operate within the premises they own and looking to insure.
 It will protect the contents business premises against loss or damage.